Roche/heerkat/README.md

 <value>*</value>
 </property>
 ```
+##Hbase test requirements (skipped by default)*

+Needs to have proper libraries (please look into proper section of properties.py file), needs to have database created and user access. (for Cloudera Quickstart you can use resources/create_datasets.sh)

-###Hbase test requirements (skipped by default)* work in progress
+##Impala/Hive test requirements (skipped by default)*

-Need to have proper libraries, need to have database created and user access.
+Needs to have proper libraries (please look into proper section of properties.py file), needs to have database created and user access. (for Cloudera Quickstart you can use resources/create_datasets.sh)

+##Solr test requirements (skipped by default)*

+Needs to have proper libraries (please look into proper section of properties.py file), needs to have collection created and user access. (for Cloudera Quickstart you can use resources/create_datasets.sh)

+##Sqoop2 test requirements (skipped by default)*

+Sqoop2 job need to exist in sqoop, and setup with proper connectors.
+The test is designed to take existing jobid and run it, testing for correct output.
+You need to make sure that the user has access to the "output_data_dir" on hdfs.

-###Create datasets for tests (Hbase, Hive/Impala, Solr)
+###Create datasets for tests (Hbase, Hive/Impala, Solr,)
-Need to set chmod +x on create_datasets.sh
+Need to set chmod +x on resources/create_datasets.sh

 # Features